bajtos/talks/2020-hold-my-context.md

 1. Why would anyone need to preserve a context?
 Start with an example explaining the problem faced by server developers: how to forward correlation-id from an incoming request to a backend web service.
-Show how easy this is in sync world (C/Java/.NET).
+Show how easy this is in the sync world (C/Java/.NET).

 2. Solution 1: core `domains`.
 While they can track async transitions and